Manaslu Circuit Trek

 • One pair of shorts

-• One or two pairs of base layers (Marino wools or similar)
+• One or two base layers (merino wool or similar)

-• Four pairs of hiking socks and a couple of pairs of thicker socks
+• Four pairs of hiking socks and two pairs of thicker socks

 • Undergarments